Get started with Arduino and Esp32 WiFi Indoor Positioning

 The sketch is a WiFi scanner that prints to the Serial monitor the visible networks along with their RSSI in a format that is suitable for further processing.

-Start moving around, go to the corners of the room / space, walk along the walls, then go back to the center.
+2. start moving around, go to the corners of the room / space, walk along the walls, then go back to the center

-At this point enter "stop" to stop the scanning.
-You should record at least 10-15 lines for each location.
+3. after a decent amount of time, enter "stop" to stop the scanning (you should record at least 10-15 lines for each location)

-Repeat the process for each room/space you want to map.
+4. repeat the process for each room/space you want to map

 When you're done, you will have a text similar to the following on your Serial Monitor.